Gap Year Unpaid Opportunities

 Arts

-This one- year program provides recent graduates with practical training in various areas of orchestra management and administration.
+American Symphony Orchestra League is a one-year program provides recent graduates with practical training in various areas of orchestra management and administration.
 The program includes three separate assignments with professional orchestras, in-depth orientation into the music industry in New York City, and career counseling.
 Benefits include a stipend, travel, some relocation expenses paid, and medical insurance is available.
 The deadline for this program is early November.

-Apprenticeships available for people searching for a practical approach to learning and living.
+Rochester Folk Art Guild have apprenticeships available for people searching for a practical approach to learning and living.
 Work with experienced master craftspeople in pottery, woodworking, weaving, and glassblowing.
 You also take part in the daily life of the community.
 Stipends and scholarships are sometimes available for apprenticeships six months or longer.

-This is a nine month internship program (September-May) for graduating seniors who are looking to transition from academia into the world of professional theatre.
+Seattle Repertory Theatre's Professional Arts Training Program is a nine month internship program (September-May) for graduating seniors who are looking to transition from academia into the world of professional theatre.
 Seattle Rep offers internships in the areas of Artistic, Arts Management, Communications, Costume Shop, Design, Education, Production Management, Properties, Scenic Arts (Paints), Stage Management and Technical Production.
 A small stipend is provided.

 Community & Leadership

-The Capital Fellows Programs are nationally recognized public policy fellowships which offer unique experiences in policy-making and development in each branch of California's state government.
+The California Capital Fellows Programs are nationally recognized public policy fellowships which offer unique experiences in policy-making and development in each branch of California's state government.
 Capital Fellows spend 10-11 months as paid, full time employees working in a Legislative, Executive or Judicial Branch office.
 Capital Fellows are placed at some of the highest levels of California state government and assist state legislators, senior-level executive staff, and court administrators with a broad range of public policy issues and projects and are typically given assignments with a significant amount of responsibility and challenges.

 City Year unites young people ages 17 to 24 from diverse economic, racial and geographic backgrounds for a year of full-time service to their communities.
 During the ten month program, City Year corps members engage in a variety of activities to meet critical needs in their communities.
 They are primarily focused on the education and development of youth, serving as mentors for children in partnership with public schools and organizing and running after-school programs and curricula on important social issues including domestic violence prevention, AIDS awareness, and diversity.
 As a corps member, you will commit to a minimum of 1,700 hours of service over a ten month period from late August to the middle of June.

-This is a fellowship program for recent graduate or undergraduate students to assist in educating the Hispanic community in the political system, enhancing their leadership skills, and exposing them to policy-related careers.
+Congressional Hispanic Caucus Institute is a fellowship program for recent graduate or undergraduate students to assist in educating the Hispanic community in the political system, enhancing their leadership skills, and exposing them to policy-related careers.
 Round trip transportation to Washington, DC, and a monthly stipend is provided.

 The Coro Foundation provides a nine month internship involving a series of assignments (four to six weeks in duration) in government, labor, business, community, media, and political settings.
 Fellows also complete a six week group project and an individual public service project exploring serious public concerns such as housing, economic development, and corporate social responsibility.

-One or two year volunteer programs in human service areas including group/foster homes for adolescents, alternative school, and daycare programs, community centers, and shelters for homeless women.
+Good Shepherd Volunteers have one or two year volunteer programs in human service areas including group/foster homes for adolescents, alternative school, and daycare programs, community centers, and shelters for homeless women.

-ILS is a ten month internship available to research a wide variety of question on public issues for legislators.
+The Illinois Legislative Studies Internship Program (ILS) is a ten month internship available to research a wide variety of question on public issues for legislators.
 The information is used to develop programs, support or oppose bills, and aid other legislative activates.
 A stipend is provided.
 The deadline for application is early March.

 The Milwaukee Community Service Corps (MCSC) is a grassroots organization working to meet the needs of the community through visible and measurable community service.
 Corps member participants have the opportunity to learn new skills, earn a wage, and serve their community.
 Corps members renovate vacant homes, plan community gardens, landscape vacant lots, remove graffiti, intern in youth service agencies, perform lead outreach and reduction activities, distribute food, engage in recycling projects, and construct new playgrounds.
 Terms of service range form three month summer positions to year long, full time slots.
 MCSC AmeriCorps members also have the opportunity to earn a post-secondary education award that ranges from $1100 to $4725, depending on length of service.

-Full-time internships assisting members of the Ohio General Assembly with legislative duties including writing news releases and speeches, weekly columns for local newspapers, and researching memos on topics of interest to the legislator.
+The Ohio Legislative Service Commission have full-time internships assisting members of the Ohio General Assembly with legislative duties including writing news releases and speeches, weekly columns for local newspapers, and researching memos on topics of interest to the legislator.
 Most participants choose to remain in the public service following internship.
 Stipend is provided.

 The San Francisco Conservation Corps (SFCC) is a non-profit job and academic training organization serving young people ages 18-26.
 Corps members develop their job and academic skills, leadership abilities, and environmental awareness by completing outreach, conservation and community service projects throughout the city.
 Simultaneously, they participate in academic programs, environmental and restoration classes, personal and professional development coaching and computer literacy training.

-Search for volunteer opportunities throughout the United States based on agency or opportunity type.
+On Volunteer.gov, America's Natural & Cultural Resources Volunteer Portal, you can search for volunteer opportunities throughout the United States based on agency or opportunity type.

 Education